Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

-Here $m$ denotes the restriction on the number of non-zero components outside the support $T$.
-It will be convenient to define the following condition number associated with the empirical Gram matrix:
+Condition \hyperref[conrsem]{$\mathit{RSE}(m)$} depends on $T$ and can be viewed as an extension of the restricted isometry condition~\cite{CandesTao2007}.
+Here $m$ denotes the restriction on the number of nonzero components outside the support $T$.
+The standard concept of (unrestricted) $m$-sparse eigenvalues corresponds to the restricted sparse eigenvalues when $T=\varnothing$ (see, e.g., \cite {BickelRitovTsybakov2009}).
+It is convenient to define the following condition number associated with the empirical Gram matrix:\looseness=-1 \looseness=0

-The following lemma demonstrates the plausibility of conditions above for the case where the values $x_i$, $i=1,\ldots,n$, have been generated as a realization of the random sample; there are also other primitive conditions.
-In this case we can expect that empirical restricted eigenvalue is actually bounded away from zero and (\ref{Def:mmu}) is bounded from above with a high probability.
-The lemma uses the standard concept of (unrestricted) sparse eigenvalues (see, e.g. \cite{BickelRitovTsybakov2009}) to state a primitive condition on the population Gram matrix.
-The lemma allows for standard arbitrary bounded dictionaries, arising in the nonparametric estimation, for example regression splines, orthogonal polynomials, and trigonometric series, see \cite{Efromovich1999,vanGeer2000,Wasserman2005,TsybakovBook}.
-Similar results are known to also hold for standard Gaussian regressors \cite{ZhangHuang2006}.
+The following lemma demonstrates the plausibility of the foregoing conditions for the case where the values $x_i$, $i=1,\ldots,n$, have been generated as a realization of the random sample; there are other primitive conditions as well.
+In this case, the empirical restricted sparse eigenvalues are bounded away from 0 and from above, so that (\ref {Def:mmu}) is bounded from above with high probability.
+The lemma assumes as a primitive condition that the sparse eigenvalues of the population Gram matrix bounded away from zero and from above.
+The lemma allows for many standard bounded dictionaries that arise in the nonparametric estimation, for example, regression splines, orthogonal polynomials, and trigonometric series (see~\cite{Efromovich1999,vanGeer2000,Wasserman2005,TsybakovBook}).
+Similar results are known to hold for standard Gaussian regressors as well~\cite{ZhangHuang2006}. \begin{lemma}[(Plausibility of $\boldsymbol{\mathit{RE}}$ and $\boldsymbol{\mathit{RSE}}$)] Suppose that $\tilde x_i$, $i = 1,\ldots,n$, are i.i.d. mean-zero vectors, such that the population Gram matrix $\Ep[\tilde x \tilde x']$ has all of the diagonal elements equal to~$1$, and